 - Dangjeok: This instrument is actually of Chinese origin, coming from the Tang Dynasty.
 The name dangjeok roughly translates into “Tang transverse bamboo flute.”
 Classified as an aerophone, the dangjeok produces a bright and clear sound when blown.
 The instrument has seven holes to control pitch and a single hole through which air is blown into it.
 Of all the Korean traditional instruments, dangjeok boasts of having the highest pitch.
 The instrument is often played together with a xylophone and Korean lute.

-End-blown flutes are played the user directing the airstream against the upper end of a tube, which in most cases tends to have a sharp edge.
+End-blown flutes are played by the user directing the airstream against the upper end of a tube, which in most cases tends to have a sharp edge.

 - Danso: Danso flutes used to be made exclusively from bamboo.
 Imported from China in the 19th century, these flutes are now made of plastic.
 The danso is derived from a Chinese flute called the “xiao” and is often used as an educational tool in primary schools.
 It has five holes in total, one thumb hole in the back, and four finger holes.
 The danso has a playing range of two octaves, ranging between high G and low G.